New Website? Now What?

 …and on to the Bad news:

 It’s not all over.
-In fact, this is just the beginning.
+This is just the beginning.
 The real work lies ahead of you.

-Doesn’t matter the nature of your business, be it B2B or B2C, your website has to be an ever-changing, constantly evolving organ within your on-going marketing campaign.
+Doesn’t matter the nature of your business, be it B2B or B2C, your website has to be an ever-changing, always evolving organ within your on-going marketing campaign.

 It is now an integral part of that big business pie chart.
-A central showpiece that reflects the best aspects of your business to prospective customers and stakeholders alike.
+It is a central showpiece that reflects the best aspects of your business to prospective customers and stakeholders alike.

 And now, it is up and running.
 It is out there.